Wayne County Court House - Goldsboro, North Carolina

-The act establishing the county provided that the first court should be held at the home of Josiah Sasser at which time the justices were to decide on a place for all subsequent courts until a courthouse could be erected.
+The Act establishing Wayne County provided that the first court should be held at the home of Josiah Sasser at which time the justices were to decide on a place for all subsequent courts until a court house could be erected.
 By 1782, the commissioners were named.
-In 1787, an act was passed establishing Waynesborough on the west side of the Neuse River on the land of Andrew Bass, "where the courthouse now stands."
-In 1845 and again in 1847, acts were passed moving the courthouse from Waynesborough to Goldsboro provided the people voted for the same.
+In 1787, an Act was passed establishing Waynesborough on the west side of the Neuse River on the land of Andrew Bass, "where the court house now stands."
+In 1845 and again in 1847, Acts were passed moving the court house from Waynesborough to Goldsboro provided the people voted for the same.
 Goldsboro has since been the county seat.

-The establishment of Wayne County in 1779 was by virtue of an act of the General Assembly held at Halifax during the administration of Richard Caswell, the first Governor of the State of North Carolina.
-This act provided that Dobbs County (named after one of the Royal Governors) should be divided by a line run through the middle part, from north to south, and that the western half should be called Wayne county in honor of Major General Anthony Wayne, a distinguished officer in the Continental Army, and that the first session of the Court of Pleas and Quarter Sessions should be held on the second Monday of January, 1780, at the home of Josiah Sasser on Little River.
+The establishment of Wayne County in 1779 was by virtue of an Act of the General Assembly held at Halifax during the administration of Richard Caswell, the first governor of the State of North Carolina.
+This Act provided that Dobbs County (named after Royal Governor Arthur Dobbs) should be divided by a line run through the middle part, from north to south, and that the western half should be called Wayne county in honor of Brigadier General Anthony Wayne, a distinguished officer in the Continental Army, and that the first session of the Court of Pleas and Quarter Sessions should be held on the second Monday of January, 1780, at the home of Josiah Sasser on Little River.
 Commissioners were appointed by said act to select a site and have built a court house, prison and stocks.

 It may not be amiss to trace the descent of Wayne.
 As I have stated, it is the western half of Dobbs County.
-Dobbs County was formed from Johnston County by the act of the General Assembly of 1758, and included the territory David embraced in Wayne, Greene and Lenoir, all of which is described in the act of the General Assembly as St. Patrick's Parish.
-The court house, jail and stocks of Dobbs county were, in 1779, located about 12 miles from Goldsboro, near Bizzell's mill, in what is now known as New Hope township, in Wayne county.
+Dobbs County was formed from Johnston County by an Act of the colonial General Assembly of 1758, and included the territory later embraced in Wayne, Greene and Lenoir counties, all of which is described in the act of the General Assembly as St. Patrick's Parish.
+The court house, jail and stocks of Dobbs County were, in 1779, located about 12 miles from Goldsboro, near Bizzell's mill, in what is now known as New Hope township, in the new Wayne County.

-After the creation of Wayne, the courts of Dobbs were directed to be held at the house lately occupied by Col. Glasgow, in the town of Kinston.
-I have talked with some of our eldest citizens, who remember to have seen the ruins of the Dobbs county jail near the mill.
+After the creation of Wayne County, the courts of Dobbs County were directed to be held at the house lately occupied by Col. James Glasgow, in the town of Kinston.
+I have talked with some of our eldest citizens, who remember to have seen the ruins of the Dobbs County jail near the mill.

-Johnson county, named after Gabriel Johnson, perhaps the best of our Royal Governors, was founded in 1746 of the upper half of Craven, which was in 1722 one of the nine precincts which were changed in 1738 to counties.
-Craven was one of the three precincts of Bath.
+Johnson County, named after Gabriel Johnson, perhaps the best of our Royal Governors, was founded in 1746 of the upper half of Craven County, which was in 1722 one of the nine precincts which were changed in 1735 to counties.
+Craven was one of the three precincts of Bath County.
 All of these precincts were embraced in the item of Charles II to his favorites, who were known as the Lords Proprietors, and embraced a territory much wider than the North Carolina of today, and extended from the Atlantic to the Pacific Ocean.
-So that Wayne may claim Royal descent, if she wishes it.
+So that Wayne County may claim Royal descent, if she wishes it.

 A short account of the conditions in 1779, and prior thereto, may enable us to better appreciate the difficulties and advantages existing at the time of the establishment of the county.